 The Community of Metros was expanded in 1998 when the Nova Group of Metros was formed.
 Nova was originally comprised of seven small to medium-sized metro systems: Glasgow Subway (SPT), Kowloon-Canton Railway Company (KCRC – Hong Kong), Metropolitano de Lisboa, Metro de Madrid, Tyne & Wear Metro (Newcastle), Oslo Metro (Sporveien) and Singapore SMRT.
 Nova used the same benchmarking principles developed and proven in CoMET.
 Over time, Nova also grew significantly in response to the growing importance of metros and the creation of new metros in cities around the world.

 CoMET and Nova together form the world’s metro benchmarking community, known as the Community of Metros.
 Together, they comprise 42 metro systems in 39 cities around the world (see details of current members).
-Based on the principles and successful benchmarking model of the Community of Metros, the International Bus Benchmarking Group (IBBG) was established in 2004, the International Suburban Railway Benchmarking Group (ISBeRG) was established in 2010, the American Bus Benchmarking Group (ABBG) was established in 2011, the Group of North American Light Rail Systems was established in 2016; the International Mainline Benchmarking Group was established in 2016, the Railway Infrastructure and Asset Management Group was established in 2016, and the Airport Benchmarking Group was established in 2017.
+Based on the principles and successful benchmarking model of the Community of Metros, the International Bus Benchmarking Group (IBBG) was established in 2004, the International Suburban Railway Benchmarking Group (ISBeRG) was established in 2010, the American Bus Benchmarking Group (ABBG) was established in 2011, the Group of North American Light Rail Systems (GOAL) was established in 2016; the International Mainline Benchmarking Group (IMRBG) was established in 2016, the Railway Infrastructure Asset Management Group (RIAMBiG) was established in 2016, and the Airport Benchmarking Group was established in 2017.

 Each metro tends to have some areas in which it excels, but other areas where it can learn from other participants – and the group then offers a forum in which members can identify how to implement those lessons.
 In many cases, the more informal contacts between the metros have been as positive and productive as the formal programme, with increasing numbers of bilateral visits and technical collaboration.